dizzer/ency/syllabus/ency15-6_writing2.md

 vb 5.
 Beniger, James.
 1986. _The Control Revolution: Technological and Economic Origins of the Information Society._  Harvard Univ Press.

+"Why do we find ourselves living in an Information society?
+And why is this change recent -- or is it?"

+understand the new centrality of information

+vb 6.
+Acemoglu, Daron, and James Robinson.
+2012. _Why Nations Fail: The Origins of Power, Prosperity, and Poverty._ 1st ed.
+Crown Business.

+Waarom is Egypte zoveel armer dan de VS?

 ## Academisch schrijven

 * Wat is academisch schrijven?
 Helaas, er bestaat geen eenduidige en allesomvattende definitie.